lysol/vt100-atx-adapter/README.md

-Warning: This is still a work in progress and likely won't work yet
+Warning: This is still a work in progress and works for me, but possibly not you

 VT100 ATX Adapter
 -----------------